jonseb974/holbertonschool-printf/README.md

 This is the C18 Laval 2022 _PRINTF version.

-##/* Description of _printf */
+## Description of _printf

-    _printf()is a functions similar to the regular function printf(),\
-and it takes 2 input arguments.
+    _printf()is a functions similar to the regular function printf(), and it takes 2 input arguments.
-According to the case, when the program encounter the '%' symbol,\
-the program will return a specific output FORMAT.
+According to the case, when the program encounter the '%' symbol, the program will return a specific output FORMAT.

-# %s print an array of characters./
+ %s print an array of characters.

-## %c return the ASCII character corresponding to/
-the specific character, the function is calling./
+ %c return the ASCII character corresponding to the specific character, the function is calling.

-## %i return an integer number of the ASCII table,/
-character corresponding to a string handle conversion type.
+ %i return an integer number of the ASCII table, character corresponding to a string handle conversion type.

-## %d return decimal number of the ASCII table,/
-corresponding to a string handle conversion type.
+ %d return decimal number of the ASCII table, corresponding to a string handle conversion type.

 # OPTIONS